tapeshchavle/TechBlog/README.md

 git clone https://github.com/tapeshchavle/TechBlog
 # Setup the database:

-# Create a MySQL database named techblog.
+ Create a MySQL database named techblog.
-Import the provided SQL file (techblog.sql) located in the database/ directory.
+Import the provided SQL file (techblog.sql) located in the database/ directory.<br>
-# Configure the project:<br>
+ Configure the project:<br>

 Update the JDBC connection parameters (URL, username, password) in the DAO classes.<br>
-# Deploy the project:<br>
+ Deploy the project:<br>

 Deploy the project on a Tomcat server or any other servlet container.
 Access the application:<br>